LabHelper's screen display during data acquisition varies with

 The view compression and screen indicators are as described for chart

-To store the currently-displayed oscilloscope screen, hit the TAB key.
+To store the current oscilloscope screen, hit TAB or the 'scope' toolbar button:

 To enter the Options window (for saving

-the chart channels and for other operations), hit ESC.
+the chart channels and for other operations), hit ESC (or click the corresponding toolbar button).
 At the bottom

 of the plot area are tics showing an elapsed time scale.